 From the sync configuration window, you can choose to sync all fields from the view or just some.
 If you choose to sync all fields, then new fields added in the sync source will show up in the synced table when the next sync occurs.
 If you choose to sync just some fields, then any new fields added in the source table will not sync until you have toggled them on as visible from the sync configuration window.

 NOTEIf you are not seeing a table that you are expecting as an option, then you may need to check (or have a collaborator check) the settings in the source table.

-Delete records when they are deleted or hidden in source view, or keep them in the destination table
+You can also choose how to handle records that are deleted or hidden in the source view: you can either delete or keep them in the destination table.

 After setting up a sync you may want to update its configuration at some point in the future.
 In order to do this, navigate to the drop-down menu next to the synced table you want to update.
 Click on the "Update sync configuration" option.
 This will pull up the configuration window where you can adjust the settings discussed above.

 To prevent other collaborators from inadvertently changing the filters or hidden fields, consider locking the shared view 🔒 (premium plans only).

 If a view is already locked then you will not be able to set up a syncable share link until the table is unlocked.